jules75/project-euler/README.md

 ## Usage

 Feel free to do whatever you want with any of this code.

-Mostly I favour solving a problem with concise code over fast execution.
+I've tried to balance execution time with concision and clarity, with mixed results.

 Run 'lein test' to see execution times for solutions.